How to install a software program

 Many software programs, games, and utilities have an AutoPlay feature that will automatically start the setup screen for the software program when the CD is placed in the computer.
 If your program, game, or utility contains this feature, run the installation through the screen that appears after inserting the disc.

-If you are installing a program, game, or utility that does not contain this feature or you are installing a program from a floppy diskette, follow the below steps.
+If you are installing a program, game, or utility that does not contain this feature or you are installing a program from a floppy diskette, follow the steps below.

 - Open My Computer.